hamzaosman7891/Life_Expectancy_Project_SQL/README.md

 Data Cleaning:

-Find the data cleaning script in the 'DataCleaning.sql' file.

 Addresses missing values, and outliers, and standardizes formats.

 Ensure data integrity and format consistency.

 Exploratory Data Analysis (EDA):